geoext/geoext3-ws/src/first-steps/hello-exercise.md

 [{{ book.exerciseUrl }}/map.html]({{ book.exerciseUrl }}/map.html)

-Shall we tackle our first tiny excercise?
-Ok then, here we go:
+Shall we tackle our first tiny exercise?
+OK then, here we go:

 ## Exercises

-* Create a `my-exercise.html` HTML-file in the `src/exercise/`-folder, open it with your text editor and fill it with the template HTML from below:
+* Create a `my-exercise.html` HTML-file in the `src/exercises/`-folder, open it with your text editor and fill it with the template HTML from below:

 ```html